 The Glion Dolly is the best all-around electric scooter.
 It weighs about 27 pounds, so it's not too heavy to cart up a flight of stairs, and it's foldable.
 It can reach top speeds of 15 mph in the right conditions and manage up to 15 miles of roaming, which make it ideal for suburban commuters and small-city dwellers.
 It has a bright, built-in headlight, so you're not riding around in the dark after the sun sets.
 Its mounted controls are also water resistant, which helps you make it through light sprinkling days or a misty blanket of morning fog.

-The Glion Dolly's only drawback is that its lack of suspension makes for a bumpy ride on pothole-ridden streets.
+The Glion Dolly's only drawback is that its lack of full suspension and rubber wheels makes for a bumpy ride on pothole-ridden streets.
 But for those merely cruising around town, the Dolly is the right choice for an electric scooter.

 Scooter for beginners